AnandkumarMall/great_expectations/docs/docusaurus/docs/cloud/expectations/manage_expectations.md

 **Expectation history** provides all workspace members with an audit trail of who took the following actions and when:

 - added or edited the Expectation
-- linked or unlinked Jira work items and a failure of the Expectation for incident management
+- linked or unlinked Jira work items to or from a failure of the Expectation for incident management

 To view an Expectation’s history, follow the steps below: